-Jesus meant that if you are willing to give up earthly things for HIS sake, and for the sake of His gospel, then He will bless you, a hundred times over, with this worlds goods.
-But we can expect persecutions to come along with it.
-In other words, the people of this world won’t like, what we’re willing to give up for God, but God promises to bless us anyway.
-And on top of the blessings of this life, we will have the true blessing, of eternal life in heaven with Him.
+Jesus meant that if you are willing to give up earthly things for HIS sake, and for the sake of His gospel, then He will bless you, a hundred times over.
+But we can also expect persecutions to come along with it.
+In other words, the people of this world won’t always like, what we’re doing for God.
+But God promises to bless us anyway.
+And that is what we put our trust in.

 These are the type of things that God has promised to us.
 Like this promise in Rev 2:7, “To him who overcomes, I will grant to eat of the tree of life, which is in the paradise of God.”
 In other words, if you “overcome” the temptations that this world brings upon you, and if you “overcome” your own self-will, and submit to God’s will, He will bless you with a home in heaven, eternally.
 That’s what “the tree of life” represents; Eternal Life, for our soul.
 Your soul “will be fed eternally”, and never die!

 Faith Comes By Hearing God’s Word